 ~ Mark Sullivan, Group ICT Director at ForViva.

 Even after the training sessions were completed, we held subsequent catch up sessions whenever required and helped to troubleshoot any problems that people encountered.

 With the basics well and truly under their belt, the intuitive design of Teams meant that all the newly enrolled users could quickly pick up its many different facets, with support from Quadris available should anyone require further assistance.

 Want to know how to make the most of Microsoft Teams?

-To find out more about Microsoft Teams and how it can enable your workforce to communicate and collaborate more effectively, whether in the office or from home call 0161 537 4980 or email firstname.lastname@example.org
+To find out more about Microsoft Teams and how it can enable your workforce to communicate and collaborate more effectively, just pick a slot in the calendar and Peter will be happy to help.
+Alternatively, feel free to call 0161 537 4980 and ask for Peter Grayson or email firstname.lastname@example.org